-With the Master Water Supply Plan, communities are better able to take the most proactive, cost effective approach to long term planning and water supply permitting to ensure plentiful, safe, and affordable water for future generations.
+With the Master Water Supply Plan, communities are better able to take the most proactive, cost-effective approach to long term planning and water supply permitting to ensure plentiful, safe, and affordable water for future generations.

-The plan supports this work by providing planning assistance to connect growth planning coordinated by the Metropolitan Council with water supply permitting conducted by the Minnesota DNR.
+The plan supports this work by providing planning assistance to connect growth planning coordinated by the Metropolitan Council with water supply permitting conducted by the Minnesota Department of Natural Resources (DNR).